ksnabb/cruds/README.md

  * Moving to ws we need to rethink and redesign the subscription algorithm
  * Tests will be written in mocha and run normally + with phantomjs
  * More focus and measurements on speed and performance will be done
+ * use grunt for building the project

- Plese comment if there are other improvement suggestions for this CRUDS module.
+ Please comment if there are other improvement suggestions for the CRUDS module.